 Harmonicas are also very versatile, allowing users to play any type of musical style imaginable.
 Many artists have harmonicas and play them constantly, making this the perfect instrument to bring anywhere.

 However, if you are purchasing one, selecting a good harmonica can be difficult.
 Here is a short buying guide that will help you pick the proper harmonica for your use.
 Or if you’re a beginner harmonica player, here is a list of additional things to consider before making that first harmonica purchase.

 Types of Harmonicas

-There are actually several types of harmonica which vary in specialty.
+There are actually several types of harmonica, and even more harmonica brands, which vary in specialty.
 However, there are three major categories of harmonicas in the market which is sorted by how they are tuned and they are chromatic, diatonic and tremolo.

 These are the most typical types of harmonica bought by those who want to play blues, folk music and pop.

 The reason why the harmonica is a favorite among musicians from these music styles is that it is designed to play in one specific key.
 The design of the diatonic harmonica is also perfect to do note-bending and overblowing to change the pitch of the harmonica and play various styles in the process.
 Players also prefer this type of harmonica because of the fact it can be played in various positions to play other keys.

 Chromatic harmonicas on the other hand, have a button-activated lever which shifts the air into two separate reed plates within the harmonica which allows it to play all the notes in the western musical scale.

 Advanced players, once they get accustomed with this type of harmonica, will be able to play any scale they want and understand the ‘gear shift’ of chromatic harmonicas.